What Is Audio Latency?

 Latency can be reduced by reducing the buffer size, using different equipment, and downloading drivers.
 The latency problems you experience might be solved by simply adjusting the buffer size.

 The problems you experience with audio latency can be fixed by downloading audio drivers and making sure your software is compatible with your computer.
-As we mentioned before, upgrading your processor and RAM is the best way to reduce latency and the problems that come along with it.

 How To Reduce Latency – Source